alluriv2/Data-Warehousing-ETL/README.md

 # ETL Project Using SQL and phpMyAdmin

 This project was developed as part of a Data Warehousing course to demonstrate the Extract, Transform, and Load (ETL) process using SQL within phpMyAdmin.
-It serves as an educational example of setting up databases, data staging, and a data warehouse, as well as performing ELT operations, aggregating data, and managing refresh procedures.
+It serves as an educational example of setting up databases, data staging, and a data warehouse, as well as performing ETL operations, aggregating data, and managing refresh procedures.

 ## Technologies Used